Beau Peep: Dennis Pratt

 Dennis is the extremely slow-witted best friend of Beau, the only person who has any patience for him, and vice versa.
 Dennis is a very simple-minded soul, vulgar, and a bit of a womaniser, although he is actually one of the comic's most likeable characters.
 Being very dense, Dennis has an inability to grasp the simplest of everyday concepts, and is very childlike.
 He enjoys attempting to do magic tricks, which he is famously bad at.
 He has a brother named Hector, who is equally dim and visits the fort occasionally, and a sister called Mavis, which is also the name of his first girlfriend.
 Dennis is rather brave, but this is down to his stupidity rather than nerve.
 Dennis likes to be read stories before bed, and is apparently aware of his own stupidity.
 He wishes to be smart like Beau, because he often does not understand what Beau says.
+(He will often take Beau's words in the dirtiest way possible, causing Beau to put a hand over his mouth and say "Don't be smutty, Dennis.")